snapview/sunrise/README.md

 ##### History

-In some cases it's usefull to have both, the old cell's value and the new one.
+In some cases, it's useful to have both, the old cell's value and the new one.
-In this case `history` can be used.
-It serves a tupple with an old and a new values inside.
-Be aware, initially the old value is `undefined`
+In this case, `history` can be used.
+It serves a tuple with old and new values inside.
+Be aware, initially, the old value is `undefined`

 ```typescript
 const x = cell<number>(1)